9 Causes of Lighter-Colored Poop & When to Worry.

 The condition is often self-limiting after a few attacks (typically, mild viral gastroenteritis lasts a day or two).
 After that, the stool will return to its normal consistency and brown color again.

 - Acute onset of watery and pale yellow (light-colored) diarrhea.

 - Acute onset of abdominal cramps (often lower abdominal).

-- Nausea and vomiting are frequent (especially in younger children and breast-fed babies).
+- Nausea and vomiting are frequent (especially in younger and breastfed babies).

 - The mild attacks in adults may consist of a single or few episodes of watery light-colored poop that resolves rapidly.

 - Some may get a fever (often of low grade).

 - Signs of dehydration occur in severe cases and babies, such as extreme thirst, peeing too little urine, dry eyes, fainting, and shortness of breath.